wp-plugins/authorizenet-woocommerce-lightweight-addon/readme.txt

 6. This plugin does not store Card Details anywhere.
 7. You can check for Testing Card No Here http://developer.authorize.net/faqs/#testccnumbers
 8. This plugin requires CURL installed.
+9. This plugin does not support Pre Order or Subscriptions
-== Changelog ==
+10. This plugin does not support Refunds in woocommmerce interface == Changelog ==
 This is first version no known errors found this is a replacement for https://wordpress.org/plugins/authorizenet-woocommerce-addon/  That shows Error Connecting Authorize.Net